094459/newsletter-oss-projects/README.md

 [aws-control-tower-controls-cdk](https://aws-oss.beachgeek.co.uk/3e3) This pattern describes how to use AWS CloudFormation and AWS Cloud Development Kit (AWS CDK) to implement and administer preventive, detective, and proactive AWS Control Tower controls as infrastructure as code (IaC).
 A control (also known as a guardrail) is a high-level rule that provides ongoing governance for your overall AWS Control Tower environment.
 For example, you can use controls to require logging for your AWS accounts and then configure automatic notifications if specific security-related events occur.
 Check out the REAMDE for more details on what you can do with this. (#178)

+**aws-cdk-stack-builder-tool**

+[aws-cdk-stack-builder-tool](https://aws-oss.beachgeek.co.uk/3g3) or AWS CDK Builder, is a browser-based tool designed to streamline bootstrapping of Infrastructure as Code (IaC) projects using the AWS Cloud Development Kit (CDK).
+Equipped with a dynamic visual designer and instant TypeScript code generation capabilities, the CDK Builder simplifies the construction and deployment of CDK projects.
+It stands as a resource for all CDK users, providing a platform to explore a broad array of CDK constructs.
+Very cool indeed, and you can deploy on AWS Cloud9, so that this project on my weekend to do list. (#180)

+**aws-external-package-security**

+[aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
+The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

 **aws-inference-benchmark**
 [aws-inference-benchmark ](https://aws-oss.beachgeek.co.uk/3cy)this project from Rustem Feyzkhanov contains code for running deep learning inference benchmarks on different AWS instances and service types.
 Check out his post, [Making LLMs Scalable: Cloud Inference with AWS Fargate and Copilot](https://aws-oss.beachgeek.co.uk/3d0) where Rustem shows you in more details how you can use this repo. (#177)